|

 can help the procedure (terbutaline

-0.25mg sc)
+0.25mg sc) OR Symphysiotomy:

 division of the fibrocartilagenous